 What Pollutes the Air the Most?

 Particulate matter, CO2, ozone, nitrogen dioxide, and sulfur dioxide are some of the most lethal air pollutants.
-Burning fossil fuels contributes the most to the spread of these harmful pollutants and high concentrations of greenhouse gasses that cause global warming.
+Burning fossil fuels contributes the most to the spread of these harmful pollutants and high concentrations of greenhouse gases that cause global warming and, ultimately, climate change.

 Indoor air pollution contributes in the form of gas production and byproducts from cooking—which is sometimes known as ambient air pollution.